• Home

 Valentin Taifun motorglider

-This is a Valentin Taifun 17E touring glider (or "motorglider").
-Although it has an engine and looks a lot like a regular airplane, it's designed to fly with the engine off, so in fact it's a glider.
+This is a Valentin Taifun 17E touring glider, which I owned for a time.
+Although it has an engine and looks a lot like a regular airplane - especially because it doesn't have the Stemme's folding propeller - it's designed to fly with the engine off, so in fact it's a glider.
 The engine is there so that it doesn't need a towplane to launch, and so it can fly home when the lift stops!
-However, it's also possible to use the engine to get from A to B, and it's quite a capable cross-country light airplane as well.
+However, it's also possible to use the engine to get from A to B, and it's a moderately capable cross-country light airplane as well.

 Some people wonder if an aircraft with an engine is really a glider.
 A boating analogy may help - small sailboats don't have engines, but bigger sailboats, for cruising and touring, do have auxiliary engines.
 By analogy to those touring sailboats, these aircraft are also called "touring motorgliders."
 When you compare this glider to a light airplane from front or rear, the difference becomes immediately obvious - a light airplane generally has a wingspan of 35 ft, while this glider has a 56 ft wingspan!

-N14XX has 2 seats, side by side (which is more sociable than front-and-rear, I think).
-Its gliding performance is not bad, but is no match for a dedicated high-performance "pure" (motorless) sailplane.
-On the other hand, it's a much more practical aircraft than a pure sailplane!.
+N14XX (now C-GEVI - when I sold it, it moved to Canada) has 2 seats, side by side (which is more sociable than front-and-rear, I think).
+Its gliding performance is not bad, but is no match for a dedicated high-performance "pure" (motorless) sailplane - or the high-performance Stemme above.
+On the other hand, it's a much more practical aircraft than a pure sailplane!

 I bought this aircraft after I moved to Manhattan, thinking it would allow me to continue my gliding there, by enabling me to fly to the mountains to find lift.
-Unfortunately, I've found that I don't do as much flying in New York as I did in California, and I wasn't making good use of this beautiful machine, so I sold it in 2011.
+Unfortunately, I found that I didn't do as much flying in New York as I did in California, and I wasn't making good use of this beautiful machine, so I sold it in 2011.

 Philadelphia Glider Council